awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

        :lines: 104-132
        :dedent: 8

-   * If the activity hasn't been scheduled yet, we respond with a ``ScheduleActivityTask`` decision, which provides information in a :java-api:`ScheduleActivityTaskDecisionAttributes
+   * If the activity hasn't been scheduled yet, we respond with a :classname:`ScheduleActivityTask` decision, which provides information in a :java-api:`ScheduleActivityTaskDecisionAttributes
      <services/simpleworkflow/model/ScheduleActivityTaskDecisionAttributes>` structure about the
      activity that |SWF| should schedule next, also including any data that |SWF| should send to the activity.

-   * If the activity was completed, then we consider the entire workflow completed and respond with a ``CompletedWorkflowExecution`` decision, filling in a :java-api:`CompleteWorkflowExecutionDecisionAttributes
+   * If the activity was completed, then we consider the entire workflow completed and respond with a :classname:`CompletedWorkflowExecution` decision, filling in a :java-api:`CompleteWorkflowExecutionDecisionAttributes
      <services/simpleworkflow/model/CompleteWorkflowExecutionDecisionAttributes>` structure to
      provide details about the completed workflow.
 In this case, we return the result of the activity.

-   In either case, the decision information is added to the ``Decision`` list that was declared at the top of the method.
+   In either case, the decision information is added to the :classname:`Decision` list that was declared at the top of the method.

 #.
-Complete the decision task by returning the list of ``Decision`` objects collected while
+Complete the decision task by returning the list of :classname:`Decision` objects collected while
    processing the task.
-Add this code at the end of the ``executeDecisionTask`` method that we've been writing:
+Add this code at the end of the :methodname:`executeDecisionTask` method that we've been writing:

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/WorkflowWorker.java
        :language: java
        :lines: 136-139
        :dedent: 8

-   The SWF client's ``respondDecisionTaskCompleted`` method takes the task token that identifies the task as well as the list of ``Decision`` objects.
+   The SWF client's :methodname:`respondDecisionTaskCompleted` method takes the task token that identifies the task as well as the list of :classname:`Decision` objects.

 Implement the workflow starter